 Drink Driving Statistics Around the World

-Operating a vehicle under the influence of alcohol is illegal in the UK and the vast majority of the world’s countries, with few exceptions.
-Though there is general worldwide legal unanimity in viewing the act as an offence, the disparity between the countries lies in the laws that govern drink driving, which differ substantially across borders - even within the UK.
+Operating a vehicle under the influence of alcohol is illegal in the UK and the vast majority of the world's countries, with few exceptions.
+As such, there is general worldwide legal unanimity in viewing the act as an offence.
+The only disparity between countries lies in the laws that govern drink driving, which differ substantially across borders - even within the UK.

 According to the European Commission, 25% of all deaths on the road in the EU are alcohol-related.
 Worldwide, of the estimated 1.25 million annual road deaths, 273,000 are thought to have involved at least one drunk driver.

-Below, we will examine drink driving statistics around the world to see which countries are falling behind, as well as the policies that have saved lives abroad from which the UK could learn and improve its own laws, in order to reduce the rate of fatalities induced by alcohol.
+Below, we will examine drink driving statistics around the world to see which countries are falling behind, as well as the policies that have saved lives abroad.
+The UK must learn from these approaches and improve its own laws, in order to reduce the rate of fatalities induced by alcohol.

 The worst offenders

 As reported in recent statistics on drink driving worldwide, one of the worst offending countries in the world for drink driving is South Africa.
-In 2019, data from the Road Traffic Management Corporation (RTMC) shows that 27% of fatal road accidents are caused by drunk driving.
+In 2019, data from the Road Traffic Management Corporation (RTMC) shows that 27% of fatal road accidents are caused by drunk driving, but 2015 data shows as many as 58% of road traffic fatalities in South Africa were once caused by drink drive accidents.

 The worst offending countries are geographically spread out worldwide.
-In fact, one of these, with 38% of all road fatalities involving alcohol, neighbours the UK - Ireland.
+One country where 38% of all road fatalities involved alcohol neighbours the UK: Ireland.
 The country saw an 11% increase between 2016 and 2017 in arrests on suspicion of driving under the influence of alcohol.

-For the total volume of road deaths, few countries have a worse rate than the US.
+For the total volume of road deaths associated with alcohol, few countries have a worse rate than the US.
 Every day, an estimated 28 people die in drink-driving accidents, or one every 52 minutes.
 Statistics from 2019 indicate a downward trend for this offence, and the year recorded the lowest in deaths since reporting began in 1982.
 Even still, this figure was 10,142 for the year.

 Trendsetters